ocean-onion/BDCraft-maybe/clean_docs/economy/villager.md

 - **Crop Appearance When Grown**:
   - Regular BD Crops: Appear as ferns when fully grown
   - Green BD Crops: Appear as double ferns when fully grown
-  - Purple BD Crops: Appear as enchanted double ferns when fully grown (with purple particle effects)
+  - Purple BD Crops: Appear as enchanted double ferns when fully grown
 - **Physical Properties**:
-  - All BD crops use the wheat growth model (4 stages)
+  - All BD crop types grow as wheat plants during growth stages
-  - Seeds appear differently in inventory but use the same planting mechanics as wheat
+  - Seeds appear differently in inventory but all grow identically to wheat
-  - All BD crop types grow as wheat, but the seeds are represented by different Minecraft seeds in inventory
+  - No growth bonuses from different biomes or seasons
-  - When planted, all BD crops grow identical to wheat plants during their growth stages
+  - Growth time reduction only applies when planted within market boundaries
 - **Harvesting Appearance**:
   - When harvested, the crops drop as special items with custom textures
   - Regular BD Crops: Appear as brown wheat bundles